joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-08-09-fiddler-baseball-league.md

 ### Variance correction

-The variance for the win total of a team is $\langle\left(w_i - \overline{w}\right)^2\rangle.$ In the real league, $\overline{w}$ is a constant because every game won by some team is lost by another.
-But in the normal variables, there is no such constraint.
+The variance of the win total of any given team is $\langle\left(w_i - \overline{w}\right)^2\rangle.$ In the real league, $\overline{w}$ is a constant because every game won by some team is lost by another.
+But with the normal variables we use to model the win totals, there is no such constraint.
 This means that there is correlation between the mean and the variables.
-Writing out the mean, we can see
+Writing out the mean, we can see the connection

 $$ \overline{y} = \frac{y_i + (N-1)y_j}{N}, $$